 Now, let’s see what to do when your MacBook is slow.

 1. Clean up Mac Desktop

 The desktop is your working place and the first screen that macOS has to load.
 But if there is a mess of files and application aliases, it will prevent your MacBook from running fast.
 Considering the way OS X’s graphical system works, the items on your desktop use a lot more of your Mac’s resources than you may think.

 Although some people prefer to keep their files on the Desktop, you should accustom yourself to organizing your files properly and avoid saving too many files in the Desktop folder.
-For quick access to the required folders, set up Sidebar in Finder.
-To do so, just open the Finder Preferences from the menu bar.
-Choose the Sidebar section and select the items you want to see in the Finder sidebar.
+For quick access to the required folders, set up a Sidebar in Finder.

-Then just drag files in the suitable folders in Finder.
+- Then just drag files from the Desktop folder to the suitable folders in Finder.
 Create as many folders as you wish to organize your files for convenient access.

-If you notice that your MacBook Air is slow to boot up, you should check the Login Items.
+If you notice that your MacBook Air (Pro) is slow to boot up, you should check the number of startup programs.
 You may have more apps launching automatically than you really need.
 Some applications have an option to be launched by default after the installation.
-It’s better to sort out Login Items and remove some of them in order to help speed up your MacBook Air.
-Take these simple steps to set up Login Items:
+Disable login items to speed up your MacBook:

-- Open the Apple menu bar and select System Preferences.
+- Go to the Apple menu → select System Preferences.

-- Choose your user account and select Login Items.
-You will see a list of items that open automatically at startup.
-Click the Lock icon and enter your User password to be able to make changes.
+- Click the Lock icon and enter your User password to be able to make changes.